 Attainment 8 is one of the performance measures which began in 2016.
 It measures the achievement of a student across eight qualifications including mathematics and English, both of which are double weighted, three qualifications that count in the EBacc measure and three further qualifications that can be GCSE qualifications (including EBacc. subjects) or any approved non-GCSE qualifications.
-Overall Attainment 8 score achieved at Rushey Mead in 2022 was 53.87 which is well above the national average and equivalent to Grade 5.
+Overall Attainment 8 score achieved at Rushey Mead in 2023 was 55.22 which is well above the national average.